ucsd-ccbb/visJS2jupyter/docs/README.md

 graph_id: integer (default = 0)
 &nbsp;&nbsp;&nbsp;&nbsp;To draw multiple graphs in the same notebook, you must use this argument to give each graph a different id.

+override_graph_size_to_max: boolean (default = False)
+&nbsp;&nbsp;&nbsp;&nbsp;If set to true, overrides the graph_width and graph_height pixel values to use 100% of available space.
+Useful for html and jupyter output, but not recommended for zeppelin.

+output: string (default = ‘jupyter’) &nbsp;&nbsp;&nbsp;&nbsp;When not set, produces output for jupyter to be used as usual.
+When set to "zeppelin", you may simply print the returned value in the zeppelin notebook.
+When set to "html", it will return the raw html code which you may save to a file.

 [Table of contents](#toc)